Canopus: Australia

 Canopus is identified as the moiety ancestor Waa "Crow" to some Koori people in southeastern Australia.
 The Boorong people of northwestern Victoria recalled that War (Canopus) was the brother of Warepil (Sirius), and that he brought fire from the heavens and introduced it to humanity.
 His wife was Collowgullouric War (Eta Carinae).
 The Pirt-Kopan-noot people of western Victoria tell of Waa "Crow" falling in love with a queen, Gneeanggar "Wedge-tailed Eagle" (Sirius) and her six attendants (the Pleiades).
 His advances spurned, he hears that the women are foraging for grubs and so transforms himself into a grub.
 When the women dig him out, he changes into a giant and carries her off.

 The Kulin people know Canopus as Lo-an-tuka.
 Objects in the sky are also associated with states of being for some tribes; the Wailwun of northern New South Wales know Canopus as Wumba "deaf", alongside Mars as Gumba "fat" and Venus as Ngindigindoer "you are laughing".

 Tasmanian aboriginal lore holds that Canopus is Dromerdene, the brother of Moinee; the two fought and fell out of the sky, with Dromerdene falling into Louisa Bay in southwest Tasmania.
+Astronomer Duane Hamacher has identified Canopus with Moinee in a paper dating Tasmanian Aboriginal oral tradition to the late Pleistocene, when Canopus was much closer to the South celestial pole.